soura-b/GitForCOVID/README.md

 [WORK IN PROGRESS]
 1. Sample hospital with 10 beds; 5 in a male ward (with green labels), and 5 in a female ward (with blue labels).
 2. 3 sample patient records
-    1. Open record for male patient
+    1. Open record for a male patient, https://github.com/soura-b/GitForCOVID/issues/1
-    2. dd
+    2. Closed record for a male patient, https://github.com/soura-b/GitForCOVID/issues/2
     3. dd
 3. sss